 I studied intuition and psychic reading; immersed myself in the archetypes of astrology.
 I was drawn to the study of consciousness, hypnosis, holistic healing.
 I learned Reiki and am currently studying Jin Shin Jyutsu.

 In my late twenties and thirties, raising my children was a spiritual practice, bringing me into the present, calling forth all my skills, exposing my neuroses and delusions.

 In my thirties and forties, my love for music, singing, and songwriting became my primary spiritual practice.

 In my forties and fifties, explorations of the mind became a spiritual path, with the syncretistic work of integral studies.

 Today my practice is eclectic.
-I am happiest and healthiest when I meditate at least forty minutes a day, read, journal, walk and sing.
-I do a yoga class every week and practice at home.
-When I care for my practice, I notice a shift in my reactivity, I’m a calmer, happier, more resilient, kinder person.
-My intention is to take my practice off the meditation cushion, into the unstructured moments.
-To meet life with awareness, curiosity, creativity: Awareness meeting its emerging Self.
+I am happiest and healthiest when I meditate forty minutes a day, read, journal, walk and sing.
+I come and go with a weekly yoga class and practice at home.
+When I care for my practice, I notice a shift in my reactivity: I’m a calmer, happier, more resilient, kinder person.
+My deepest practice is off the cushion, in the unstructured moments.
+Meeting life with awareness, curiosity, creativity: Awareness meeting its emerging Self.
 Creating the unknown.